KennethFam/My-Learning-Journey/ML&AI/MachineLearning.md

     - Note that the result of `A`, `[1 0 1]`, is rounded.
     - In case you're comparing this slide with the slide a few videos back, there is just one little difference, which is by convention.
 The way this is implemented in TensorFlow, rather than calling this variable `AT`, we were calling it `A_in`, which is why this too is the correct implementation of the code.
 There is a convention in TensorFlow that individual examples are actually laid out in rows in the matrix `X` rather than in the matrix X` transpose, which is why the code implementation actually looks like this in TensorFlow.

-### Practice Lab: Neural Networks for Handwritten Digit Recognition, Binary
+### Optional Lab: Neural Networks for Handwritten Digit Recognition, Binary
 - [Neural Networks for Handwritten Digit Recognition, Binary](https://colab.research.google.com/drive/1b5kJglk0P6UKiGtdP4p54v7HMZiMIpuE?authuser=4)

 ### Tensorflow Implementation of Training